 Does applying a fungicide at herbicide timing to control cereal leaf spot diseases in wheat and barley provide a yield boost?

-This question comes up regularly, which makes sense.
-Early season outbreaks of fungal leaf spot diseases such as tan spot do occur in Manitoba, such as in 2024.
-But to really answer this question, we need to dig into some western Canadian research.
+This question comes up regularly which makes sense.
+Early season outbreaks of fungal leaf spot diseases like Tan Spot do occur in Manitoba, such as in 2024.
+To answer this question, we need to dig into the research.

 There have been a few studies done in Western Canada over the last 15 years investigating this very practice in both wheat and barley.

-In both these studies fungicide application timings were evaluated on their impact on leaf spot disease severity, overall crop yield and economic returns of the practice.
-In both studies, it was found that a foliar fungicide application at herbicide timing (2-3 leaf or 5 leaf) did not lower upper canopy disease incidence and severity compared to the check (no treatment or herbicide only).
-It was also found that the foliar fungicide treatment at herbicide timing didn’t improve crop yield compared to the untreated or herbicide only check.
-This ultimately led to an economic loss.
-In both studies, researchers found that foliar fungicide application timings for cereal leaf diseases should be aimed at protecting the upper canopy and yield-contributing leaves.
+In both these studies fungicide application timings were evaluated on their impact on leaf spot disease severity, overall crop yield, and economic returns of the practice.
+In both studies, it was found that a foliar fungicide application at herbicide timing (2-3 leaf) did not lower upper canopy disease incidence and severity compared to the check (no treatment or herbicide only).

 There has also been some research on this topic out of North Dakota.
 Andrew Friskop from North Dakota State University recently compiled replicated foliar fungicide timing trial data from 2008-2024.
 He evaluated the yield response based on “disease risk” scenarios determined by previous crop, variety resistance, tillage, environmental conditions and disease onset.